 Solution 6 – Sign out and then sign in with your Google Account

-Also, some users who tend to use multiple Google Accounts on their Android device reported that signing out and signing back again to Google Account resolved the error completely.
+Also, some users who tend to use multiple Google Accounts on their Android devices reported that signing out and signing back again to Google Account resolved the error completely.
 After that Google Drive stopped going offline.

 Follow these instructions to sign out and sign back into your main Google Account: